 The Early Days

 In the 1940's, Penetryn Systems was a company that made the bulk of their profits from the rehabilitation of the concrete used on railroad bridges during the World War II period.
-In 1959, A patent was filed in 1961 based on a packer that could isolate the open joint in a pipeline.
+In 1961, a patent was filed based on a packer that could isolate the open joint in a sewer or pipeline.
 This patent was approved in 1963.

 1970s & 1980s

 Guthrie's tenure lasted from 1974 through 1988.
-During his tenure, CUES innovated and pioneered the initial equipment developments of the Trenchless Technology Industry that would have a industry wide influence that is still strong today.
-CUES developed the first closed circuit television inspection system (LIS) that would enable municipalities to access their lateral services from the mainline for the purpose of a TV camera inspection.
-CUES then prototyped the first Lateral Sealing System (LSS) as a packer that would enable cities to successfully grout the connection of the lateral service to the mainline and up to the first joint of the lateral.
-This was a natural development from the LIS inspection.
+During his tenure, CUES innovated and pioneered the initial equipment developments of the trenchless technology industry and would have an industry-wide influence that is still strong today.
+CUES became the first sewer CCTV inspection camera manufacturer when it developed the first closed circuit television (CCTV) inspection system (LIS) that would enable municipalities to access their lateral services from the mainline for the purpose of sewer camera inspection.

 CUES then prototyped the first Lateral Sealing System (LSS) as a packer that would enable cities to successfully grout the connection of the lateral service to the mainline and up to the first joint of the lateral.
 This was a natural development from the LIS inspection.

-Next, CUES built the first solid state mainline inspection cameras, replacing the fragile vidicon and saticon tube cameras.
-The solid state cameras were a major improvement and produced the standard for durability and reliability.
+Next, CUES built the first solid state mainline sewer CCTV inspection cameras, replacing the fragile vidicon and saticon tube cameras.
+The solid state sewer cameras were a major improvement and produced the standard for durability and reliability.

-Guthrie continued with the Penetryn grouting process, and CUES became the world's largest manufacturer of truck mounted grouting and TV inspection systems.
+Guthrie continued with the Penetryn grouting process, and CUES became the world's largest manufacturer of truck mounted grouting and TV sewer inspection cameras and systems.

 1990s & 2000s